TiagoTIllTonetto/SQL-PARA-HOMMERS/README.md

 ## outro exemplo:

+´´´
-´´´SELECT Productid, SUM(linetotal) as "TOTAL"
+SELECT Productid, SUM(linetotal) as "TOTAL"
 FROM Sales.SalesOrderDetail
 GROUP BY ProductID
-HAVING SUM(linetotal) BETWEEN 16200 AND 50000´´´
+HAVING SUM(linetotal) BETWEEN 16200 AND 50000
+´´´

 ## WHERE E HAVING NA PESQUISA